-As of June 30, 2009, we had approximately \$8.1 billion of consolidated total senior long-term debt principal outstanding, including current maturities, and approximately \$1.2 billion of junior subordinated debt principal outstanding.
-This amount includes approximately \$466.8 million outstanding under Duncan Energy Partners' revolving credit facility and term loan.
-As discussed further below, we may incur additional indebtedness upon the closing of the merger with TEPPCO.
+As of December 31, 2009, we had approximately \$9.8 billion of consolidated total senior long-term debt principal outstanding and approximately \$1.5 billion of junior subordinated debt principal outstanding.
+This amount includes approximately \$1.95 billion of new EPO notes issued in connection with our merger with TEPPCO Partners, L.P. ("TEPPCO") (exchanged for TEPPCO's previously tendered notes) and \$457.3 million outstanding under Duncan Energy Partners' revolving credit facility and term loan.
 The amount of our future debt could have significant effects on our operations, including, among other things: